 28th Sept.
 Crater wandering.

-The drive into the crater is steep and winding, with plenty of view points for yet more photos.
+The drive into the crater is steep and winding, with plenty of viewpoints for yet more photos.
 Reaching the causeway separating the two lakes we again took photos before driving on into the settlement.
 Parking up next to the little church we gave it a brief once over before stepping across the road and having coffee in a little cafe that Sue and I had also done, quite a few years ago.

 Thirst quenched, we drove to the lake and took the cobbled causeway towards a tunnel that on a previous visit we had discovered was cut through the base of the rim of the crater to the outside world, seen as a single dot of light through its darkness far into the distance.
 You can walk through it, but not today!
-The heavy rain we experienced on the day of our arrival had obviously been much worse than we had imagined.
-We have come across several mud slides on our journeys since that have been cleared away by the authorities, but here on the little road along the edge of the lake, trees and mounds of brown earth blocked our way.
-Abandoning the car we set off on foot, passing several work men with small digger, labouring to clear the way.
+The heavy rain we experienced on the day of our arrival had been much worse than we had imagined.
+We have come across several mudslides on our journeys since that have been cleared away by the authorities, but here on the little road along the edge of the lake, trees and mounds of brown earth blocked our way.
+Abandoning the car we set off on foot, passing several workmen with a small digger, labouring to clear the way.
 They will be here several more days I fear.

 After much scrambling and muddy feet we reached the tunnel, peered inside and with rumbling tummies set off back to the car.
 A very pleasant lunch was taken at the Green Love restaurant, situated by the side of the lake in the company of some very choosy cats.